OntimizeWeb/docs/_o_components/00-overview.md

 ## Enabled
-The *enabled* mode is actived by default.
-You can disabled the input by setting `enabled='no'`.
+The *enabled* mode is active by default.
+You can disable the input by setting `enabled='no'`.

 ```html
    <o-text-input attr="input3" label="{% raw %}{{ 'INPUT.BUTTON.TEXT' | oTranslate }}{% endraw %}" [data]="getValue()"></o-text-input>
 ```

 ## Read-only
 The *readonly* mode represents an element that is no longer editable by the user.
-You can configure for an input to be reandonly `read-only="yes"`.
+You can make a component only readable setting `read-only="yes"`.

  ```html
     <o-text-input fxFlex attr="input" label="{% raw %}{{ 'INPUT.BUTTON.TEXT' | oTranslate }}{% endraw %}" [data]="getValue()"></o-text-input>